AliMohyaddiniShahamAbadipour/unlocking-the-capacity-of-small-model/README.md

 |     large  | MASS-unsupNMT [Son19] | 25	|23	|28	|28     |
 |      large | Proposed Method       | 25	|23	|28	|28     |

+## evaluation
+Currently we implement unlocking-the-capacity-of-small-model for unsupervised NMT based on the codebase of [MASS](https://github.com/microsoft/MASS)

 To run the code and see the results presented in the table, just run the following command in the codes folder.
 Before execution, it is necessary to put the appropriate test and evaluation data in the data path folder.
 Also, you should choose the dimensions of the model you use according to Table 1.
 The created translations are available in the output folder.

-## evaluation
-Currently we implement unlocking-the-capacity-of-small-model for unsupervised NMT based on the codebase of [MASS](https://github.com/microsoft/MASS)

-Use the following code to evaluate the presented models and get the results
 ```
 MODEL=mass_enfr_1024.pth
 python train.py \